quicwg/base-drafts/draft-ietf-quic-transport.md

 Receivers send ACK frames (types 0x1a and 0x1b) to inform senders of packets they have received and processed.
 The ACK frame contains one or more ACK Blocks.
 ACK Blocks are ranges of acknowledged packets.
-If the frame type is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.
+If the frame type is 0x1b, ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up until this point.

 QUIC acknowledgements are irrevocable.
 Once acknowledged, a packet remains acknowledged, even if it does not appear in a future ACK frame.
 This is unlike